apache/druid/docs/querying/sql-data-types.md

 To ensure Druid always behaves in an ANSI SQL compatible manner, this mode will be removed in a future release.
 :::

 You can set `druid.generic.useDefaultValueForNull = true` to revert to Druid's deprecated legacy null handling mode, the default for Druid 27.0.0 and prior releases.
+This mode is not recommended.

 When running in the deprecated legacy mode, Druid treats NULL values and empty strings interchangeably.
 In this mode: